ka215/cdbt/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added of checking the PHP version when activated of this plugin.
+* Added the operating environment in the change log and description of plugin.
+* Fixed the bug that attribute of "sort_order" and  "exclude_cols" in  the shortcodes was not working.
+* Others, have fixed some minor problems.

 = 2.0.0 =
+* Changed the operating environment of the plugin to PHP5.4 or more.
 * Added a new feature that is able to manage the wordpress core tables.
 * Added a new feature that is able to duplicate specific table.
 * Added a new feature that is able to import and export of using more file types than csv.